Adding and Filtering External Web Resources

 `-- websource.jsp

-external-resource2.jpg and image2 are copied to the root of the war, preserving the directory structure.
+external-resource2.jpg and image2 are copied to the root of the WAR, preserving the directory structure.

 A web resource

-• can have inclusion/exclusion
+• can have includes/excludes

 • can be filtered

-• is not limited to the default destination - the root of the war.
+• is not limited to the default destination - the root of the WAR

 <configuration>